Trends in the bike trade 2020 -2021

 Cycle Tech UK has grown the number of its members and we are working with good brands that have spare parts and support.
 Our mechanics/business owners are also doing further training and investing in tools, particularly towards e-bikes.
 We have been working with BMW for two years and in September we have been fully assisting BMW final user with potential manufacturers warranty cases and aftercare service.
 Our Cycle Tech Group includes Cycle Tech DIRECT where the consumer can buy online or through our partners with the convenience of having the final assembly and setup done by a professional at your home.

-Growing intrest in an e-bike’s as a repair business
+Growing interest in an e-bike’s as a repair business

 Most of the enquires I receive each week, are from those who are interested in starting their own bike business, who are more interested in starting an e-bike service and repairs, rather than a bicycle repair business.
 Which is great news, as we have a shortage of e-bike mechanics.